evoong/evoong/README.md

 - Created data-driven marketing reports with **Tableau** and **Looker**, increasing campaign efficiency by 20%

 ---
-📊 Check out my repositories for projects involving machine learning, NLP, web scraping, and more!

-I’m excited to share my projects with you!
-Feel free to explore my repositories, and don't hesitate to reach out if you're interested in collaborating or discussing potential opportunities.
+Don't hesitate to reach out if you're interested in collaborating or discussing potential opportunities.

 📄 [Download My Resume](Eric_Voong_Resume.pdf)